Bowmanville Zoo: Controversy

 Earlier in 2015, Hackenberger was filmed on live television swearing at a baboon for failing to complete a trick, which involved its jumping off the back of a miniature pony.

 On 13 April 2016, as a result of the video of Michael Hackenberger whipping the leashed tiger, five animal cruelty charges were brought against him.
 The Ontario Society for the Prevention of Cruelty to Animals says it began investigating alleged abuse at the Bowmanville Zoo immediately after reviewing the footage that emerged in December.
 The agency said the zoo's owner, Michael Hackenberger, was charged with four counts of causing an animal distress; causing an animal distress by striking the animal with a whip handle, causing an animal distress by repeatedly striking an animal with a whip, causing an animal to be in distress by striking the animal in the face with a whip, and causing an animal distress by pushing his thumb into the animals eye.
 The last charge was one of failing to comply with the prescribed standards of care for an animal.
 Three of the distress charges relate to the use of a whip, and one related to Hackenberger pushing his thumb into the tigers eye.
 The OSPCA said it would continue to conduct inspections of the zoo and continue to closely monitor the animals there.

 On 23 March 2017, the charges against Michael Hackenberger were judicially stayed.
 They were automatically withdrawn a year later, on 23 March 2018.

 Closure

 On 23 June 2016, the zoo announced that it would close its doors at the end of the 2016 season, just three years short of its 100-year anniversary which was to occur in 2019.
 Zoo officials announced that the closure would occur as a result of financial issues caused by a catastrophic decline in attendance following the zoo's owner being charged with animal cruelty.
 The zoo officially closed its doors on 10 October 2016.

 In 2017 the property re-opened as Clarington Family Outdoor Adventure Park and still featured lions and some staff from previous operations.

-In October 2018 there were plans to transform the zoo property into a large municipal park.
+In October 2018 initial plans to transform the zoo property into a large municipal park were announced.
+In May 2026, the municipality began work on the park, which will include a playground, trails, and an outdoor amphitheater.
+It is scheduled to open summer 2026.